 Gastric bypass operations that restrict food intake and cause malabsorption result in more weight-loss than those operations that only restrict food intake.
 Patients who have bypass operations generally lose two–thirds (80%) of their excess weight within two years.

-Weight-Loss Surgery Treatments
+Treatments for Weight-Loss Surgery

 Gastric sleeve surgery or sleeve gastrectomy involves stapling approximately 70-80 percent of the stomach's natural capacity without involving the intestinal tract.